|

 in the middle of the ward round.
 Secretly relieved that I didn’t have to

+assess her.
 I was still very upset.
 Before leaving the zone I went

 over to see her, held her hand and stroked her hair.
 No response.